-We calibrate our economy to the United States and Canada, replicating each country's trade shares and relative production sizes.
-The strong trade relationship between these two countries, alongside their geographic proximity, makes this pairing a natural candidate for an analysis focused on the role of bilateral trade linkages in the transmission of aggregate financial shocks.5 Our calibrated model reflects the differences in these countries' trade reliance, with the U.S. having minimal exposure to the Canadian economy relative to the size of its domestic activity and Canada having substantially greater exposure to the U.S. economy relative to its domestic activity.
-As such, it is a useful laboratory to study the transmission of a U.S. financial shock to its smaller individual trading partners and vice versa.
-A further advantage of calibrating to these two advanced neighboring economies is that it avoids some considerations absent from our model that themselves may have non-trivial quantitative effects on cross-country shock transmission through trade, in
+We calibrate our model to the United States and Canada, replicating each country's trade shares and Canada's relative GDP.
+These countries' geographic proximity and strong trade relationship make them natural candidates for an analysis focused on the role of trade linkages in the transmission of financial shocks.
+Their pairing also avoids some considerations absent from our model such as exchange rate policy, trade policy and transportation costs and lags, which themselves may have non-trivial effects on cross-country shock transmission.
+Our model reflects a sharp difference in trade reliance, with the U.S. having minimal exposure to the Canadian economy relative to its domestic production and Canada having substantially greater exposure to the U.S. economy, and this difference leads to asymmetric financial shock transmission.